scrptktty/what-is-sinatra-v-000/README.md

 Listening on localhost:4567, CTRL+C to stop
 ```

->Note: If you're using the Learn IDE, that last line will look more like this: `Listening on 192.241.134.186:30000, CTRL+C to stop` and you'll have to navigate to the address show (in this case: `192.241.134.186:30000`) to see your site!
+>Note: If you're using the Learn IDE, that last line will look more like this: `Listening on 192.241.134.186:30000, CTRL+C to stop` and you'll have to navigate to the address shown (in this case: `192.241.134.186:30000`) to see your site!

 This is telling us that Sinatra has started a web application running on your computer listening to HTTP requests at port `4567`, the Sinatra default.
 If you start this application and navigate to http://localhost:4567 you'll see "Hello, World!" in your browser.
 Go back to your terminal running the Sinatra application and stop it by typing `CTRL+C`.
 You should see: